astropy/saba/docs/examples_basic.rst

 ===============

 I'll show you our API for the bridge.
-Firstly lets import the `~saba.SherpaFitter` class which is the interface with `sherpa`'s fitting routines.
+Firstly lets import the `~saba.SherpaFitter` class which is the interface with sherpa's fitting routines.
 `~saba.SherpaFitter` is available through `astropy.modeling.fitting` so it can be imported by:

 .. code-block:: ipython